danielmccormick/danielmccormick.github.io/_posts/2019-07-04-learning-from-failure.md

 ### Cleanup and Debug:

 Since we were using multiple processes concurrently, over school networks, we ended up using shared messages.
-It wasn't too long before the server was spitting out an errormessage alone the line of `shmget failed: No space left on device.`
+It wasn't too long before the server was spitting out an errormessage alone the line of `shmget: No space left on device.

 This wasn't so cryptic, but it was almost comical looking at who hoarded the memory (on university servers).